questdb/documentation/documentation/operations/multi-primary-ingestion.md

 :::note

-Multi-primary ingestion is only available in QuestDB Enterprise.
+Multi-primary ingestion is coming soon to QuestDB Enterprise.

 :::